hhz-lab/PinMyMetal/README.md

 Both options ensure seamless replication of the project environment for reliable local execution.

-## Quick Start Guide: Using Pre-Built Images
+## Installation Options: Pre-built Images or Local Build

 ### Step 1: Install Docker
 Ensure that Docker is installed on your system.
 You can follow the official [Docker installation guide](https://docs.docker.com/get-docker/) for your platform.

 ### Step 2: Build the Docker Image for Conda
-You can build the Docker image either by using the pre-pulled image from GitHub Container Registry or by building it locally.
+You can either use the pre-pulled image from GitHub Container Registry or build the image locally.
 - **Option 1: Using Pre-built Image**
   If you prefer not to build the image yourself, you can pull the pre-built image from GitHub Container Registry:
   ```bash